 “See you Friday.”

 I spent some time with Jack and his wife after the change-of-command ceremony Friday afternoon.
-I escaped after about a half-hour.
+I escaped after a half-hour.
 Events like that make me uncomfortable -- too many smiling people.
 The ceremony was the official end of my work week so I decamped to my favorite watering hole.

-At Billy’s I was nursing my third beer and feeling mellow the whistling started behind me.
+At Billy’s I was nursing my third beer and feeling mellow when the whistling started behind me.
 I ignored it, knowing what kind of clientele tended to draw whistles at Billy’s.
 Then a familiar and unwelcome voice cut through the country music.

 “You touch me again and I’ll feed you that hand through your ass!”
+I heard her snarl.

 Christ, I didn’t want to talk to her now, not when I’d just started to unwind.
 How the hell did she find this place?
 I doubt the Davenport Chamber of Commerce has it on its list of tourist attractions.
 I kept my eyes on my beer.

-I almost spilled that beer all over myself when my buddy Paul hit the bar next to me face first again.
+I almost spilled that beer all over myself when my buddy Paul hit the bar next to me face down again.
 His right hand was bent up behind his shoulder blade.
 That didn’t look comfortable, and neither did the underwear pulled way up past his waist.

 “Guinness!” my nemesis barked to Bill.
 His eyebrows rose, but he pulled her a pint and set it on the bar.
 Damned if she didn’t drink it while keeping Paul’s hand pinned behind his back.
 I sighed.
 I guess having to talk to her was inevitable.